 The Main Stage was closed by Arctic Monkeys and a set that pulled tracks from all five of their albums.
 The Lock Up Stage was put to rest for the night by Of Mice & Men, a band that now have made the move from small & sweaty clubs to arena shows and are improving each year.

-The majority of the line up on the Main Stage on the Sunday was a punk pop fans dream.
-From A Story So Far opening proceedings to Australia’s finest female fronted band Tonight Alive, followed by such champions of the genre as A Day To Remember and Sleeping With Sirens, there were a lot of great American bands on offer; including a crowd pleasing sets from Papa Roach and Macklemore & Ryan Lewis, fresh from an incredibly successful year and a Reading Festival debut.
+The majority of the line up on the Main Stage on Sunday was a punk pop fans dream.
+From A Story So Far opening proceedings to Australia’s finest female fronted band Tonight Alive, followed by such champions of the genre as A Day To Remember and Sleeping With Sirens, there were a lot of great American bands on offer; including a crowd-pleasing set from Papa Roach and Macklemore & Ryan Lewis, fresh from an incredibly successful year and a Reading Festival debut.

-So that was it, all over again for another year, another great year as per usual.
+So that was it, all over again for another year.
 It has now become a yearly pilgrimage for many avid music fans.
-It is always a sad time when the final chime from the guitars, this time of Blink 182 and the power house drumming of Travis Barker are finally laid to rest on the Main Stage.
+It is always a sad time when the final chime from the guitars, this time of Blink 182 and the powerhouse drumming of Travis Barker are finally laid to rest on the Main Stage.